-Brandt is a multi-disciplinary Internet consultant who has been building web sites for over fifteen years, writing software for over twenty years, and has ten years of experience managing teams of engineers and designers.
+Brandt is a multi-disciplinary Internet consultant who has been writing software for over twenty-five years, building web sites for over twenty years, and has over fifteen years of experience managing teams of engineers and designers.
 He has worked with Fortune 500 companies including Procter & Gamble, Starbucks and Lubrizol; government departments including the U.S. Department of Energy and the Nevada Department of Education; educational institutions including the University of Massachusetts and the University of Minnesota, medium to large businesses such as FiberMark and Rodale, and small businesses like BuildingGreen and MakeMeSustainable.

 Brandt is the Principal of Logic Branch Productions, a boutique agency that specializes in emerging Internet technologies.
 For example, Brandt worked with Vermont Studio to create an iPhone app for Land Rover USA, to demonstrate interactive alternatives to their printed manuals and instructional DVD’s.
 Logic Branch also works regularly with Seymour Creative Incorporated on rich media projects, such as their recent work together for the Lubrizol Corporation to create branding and multimedia assets for the launch of Trident H-E-I, a lubricant additive enabling the use of alternative fuels.